 If you’re wondering what the optimal sleep duration is, it is different for each age group.
-Check out this chart to see what group you fall under.
-And make sure your sleep hygiene is excellent.

 Keeping your circadian rhythm consistent will support healthy brain function, have your hormones performing smoothly, and allows your body the proper rest it needs to heal and repair itself.

 Talk to your healthcare provider today.